Ohio State Murders: Productions

-The play was first performed January 14 – February 9, 1991 at Yale Repertory Theatre's Winterfest, starring Olivia Cole.
-It was produced by Lloyd Richards, and directed by Gerald Freeman.
-It then premiered at Cleveland's Great Lakes Theater Festival who commissioned it, and was produced Off Broadway in 2007 at Theatre for a New Audience after a Signature Theatre production that never officially opened.
+The play was first performed from January 14 to February 9, 1991, at Yale Repertory Theatre's Winterfest, starring Olivia Cole and premiered at the Great Lakes Theater Festival on March 7, 1992, in a production directed by Gerald Freedman and Mary Bill.
+Its New York debut was off-Broadway at the Duke on 42nd Street, Theatre for a New Audience on October 27, 2007, directed by Evan Yionoulis and starring LisaGay Hamilton.